IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Cell Display Density

-Header, Body, and Summary Cells support three display density variants of the Grid: comfortable, cosy, and compact.
-Each of them come with distinct symbols as can be seen for the Header Cells below:
+Header, Body, and Summary Cells support three display density variants of the Grid Component: comfortable, cosy, and compact.
+In Sketch, each of them come with distinct symbols, whereas in Figma, the cells density and the content inside are properties that can be changed seperately from the property panel:

+> [!NOTE]
+> We advise you not to change the display density of the grid cells, once you've selected a Grid Component with a certain density.

 <img class="responsive-img" src="../images/grid_cell_header_comfortable.png" srcset="../images/grid_cell_header_comfortable@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_header_cosy.png" srcset="../images/grid_cell_header_cosy@2x.png 2x" />